shw3512/shw3512.github.io/teach/cysec-g30/index.md

 - Why it helps: defense in depth
 - Tradeoff: Security versus convenience
     - Consider: If you make MFA more convenient, then you can make systems and data more secure.
-        - Examples.
-Integrate fingerprint scanning hardware and software into laptops.
-Integrate face-scanning software into cell phones.
+        - Example: Integrate fingerprint scanning hardware and software into laptops.
+        - Example: Integrate face-scanning software into cell phones.

 #### Passwords